red5pro/streaming-html5/src/page/sm-test/subscribeBackupStreamSwitchStreammanager/README.md

-# Back-Up Stream Switching for Subscribers Using Stream Maanger
+# Back-Up Stream Switching for Subscribers Using Stream Manager

 This example demonstrates the ability to load 2 (_can be modified_) Subscribers to 2 Edges at once and placing all but the first to report subscription success into `standby` mode in order to be "activated" in the off-chance that the current subscriber has gone down unexpectedly - such as from losing network connect or the edge server is lost.